bakshienator77/Stealthy-Terrain-Aware-Reconnaissance-and-Search/README.md

 This repo has been anonymized.

+In order to download the repo, download the file `star.zip` ONLY.
+It contains this repo (minus the `star.zip` file itself of course)

 In order to run the repo the dependencies are ROS melodic and python2.7 with numpy, matplotlib and PIL.

 To recreate the experiments or just run the algorithm you should use docker: